Are You Suffering From Loneliness And Depression?

 If you struggle with moderate to severe clinical depression, medication can certainly provide quick relief for your symptoms.
 But in the long run, therapy is usually much more effective, as it can equip you with new coping skills and teach you to reframe your perspective.
 Medication can only regulate your mood.
 However, in the event that you do choose to pursue medication, we would be happy to connect you with a prescriber.
 In the near future, we expect to have a prescriber here by the beginning of the year.

 There is no magic number of sessions needed to find relief from depression.
 Generally speaking, therapy for mild or moderate depression may run for 12 weekly sessions, and then, if you’re stabilized and feeling better, we can switch to a bi-weekly schedule.
 That said, everyone heals at their own pace and in their own way.
 It’s important to be kind to yourself, as long-term healing does not happen overnight.

 We generally don’t take insurance.
 This allows me to work outside the limits of the healthcare system and devote more time to each individual client.
 Not only is this beneficial for me and my clients, but it is a way to stand up for systemic change, as historically, the US healthcare system has denied care to people of color.
 However, for those who do want to use insurance, we have an alternative practice with providers who are training to become licensed under my supervision.

 Let Me Help You Loosen The Hold That Depression Has On Your Life

-If you wish you knew how to effectively treat depression, I would be honored to help you get to the root of your symptoms and reclaim a newfound sense of joy.
-To begin the healing process, you can fill out the contact form, email me, or call 216-714-3278.
+If you need help on how to effectively treat depression, we would be honored to help you get to the root of your symptoms and reclaim a newfound sense of joy.
+To begin the healing process, you can fill out the contact form, email us at [email protected], or call 216-714-3278.